- General information

-DMM requires authors to submit their manuscripts online using the Bench>Press manuscript processing system.
-Authors are required to read our journal policies before preparing their manuscripts and all manuscripts should adhere to the journal’s terms of submission.
+Development requires authors to submit their manuscripts online using the Bench>Press manuscript processing system.
+Authors are required to read our journal policies before preparing their manuscripts, and all manuscripts should adhere to the journal’s terms of submission.

 1.1.
 New submissions – format free

-To make manuscript submission as easy as possible for authors, DMM offers format-free submission.
+In order to make manuscript submission as easy as possible for authors, Development has introduced format-free submission.

-At first submission, authors may submit their manuscript in any format; however, for the benefit of Reviewers and Editors, we encourage authors to read the manuscript preparation guidelines below and to consider how easy a manuscript is to read (e.g. using appropriate line spacing, line and page numbers, and ensuring that figures are carefully numbered and/or accompanied by their legend).
+At first submission, authors may submit their manuscript in any format; however, we do still encourage authors to read the manuscript preparation guidelines below and to consider how easy a manuscript is to read by reviewers and editors (e.g. line spacing, line numbers).

 All manuscripts must adhere to our guidelines regarding manuscript length.